SoftwareAG/cumulocity-digital-twin-manager/README.md

 ### Property Library

 The Property Library can be used to create your own custom properties to define how data should be stored on an asset.
 These custom properties can be either complex (nested object) or simple (key-value pair).
 Furthermore, you can choose a specific data type for each property you define.
-As of now, the Property Libary supports following data types: Text, Number, Date Picker, Enumeration, Boolean.
+As of now, the Property Library supports following data types: Text, Number, Date Picker, Enumeration, Boolean.

 ![property_library](https://user-images.githubusercontent.com/57527184/173009481-76937af9-11b5-430f-8f59-24a9cdf60e11.png)